Google

 Frequently Asked Questions

-How does Paterson Linc's price per square foot compare to recent transactions in the Orchard area?
+How does Paterson Linc's pricing on a per-square-foot basis compare to recent transactions in Orchard?

-How does proximity to Orchard MRT Station affect demand and capital appreciation for Paterson Linc?
+How does proximity to Orchard MRT (NS22) affect property demand and capital appreciation at Paterson Linc?

-How does Paterson Linc compare to competing developments in the broader Orchard area?
+How does Paterson Linc compare to nearby competing developments in Orchard?

-What future residential supply pipeline exists in the Orchard district, and could this affect Paterson Linc's long-term value?
+What is the future supply pipeline for residential developments in the Orchard district, and how might this affect Paterson Linc's long-term value?